 - 1.3 The methodology used to determine the expected operational CO2 emissions for the development is in accordance with the London Plan's Energy Hierarchy and the CO2 savings achieved for each step are outlined below. - Be Lean - The first step addresses reduction in energy demand, through the adoption of passive and active design measures.
 The proposed energy efficiency measures include levels of insulation beyond Building Regulation requirements, low air tightness levels, efficient lighting as well as energy saving controls for space conditioning and lighting.
 A site-wide regulated CO2 emissions reduction of 17% has been noted at this stage of the energy assessment, complying with the requirements of the London Plan 2021. - Be Clean - No existing or proposed community heating networks were noted in close proximity to the proposed scheme.
 Due to the relatively limited heating demand of the proposed scheme no assessments have been undertaken to demonstrate how it may be capable of connecting to a district heat network at a future date.
 In addition, a CHP unit was not considered feasible due to small scale of the development and the large plant space that would be required.
 Therefore, no CO2 emissions savings have been noted within the 'Be Clean' stage of the energy hierarchy. - Be Green - The renewable technologies feasibility study carried out for the development identified PV and air source heat pumps as suitable technologies for the site.
 Air source heat pumps were deemed feasible to be used as a low carbon heating source while energy can also be generated via the proposed roof mounted PV system.
-A 32m2 PV system, equivalent to approximately 16 panels or 5kWp is proposed to each unit. - 1.4 The regulated CO2 emissions reduction via the first three elements of the energy hierarchy is presented within Table 1 and Table 2.
+A 32m2 PV system, equivalent to approximately 16 panels or 5kWp is proposed to each unit. - Be Seen - Instructions for reporting of predicted energy performance has been provided and a completed spreadsheet listing the key reportable parameters provided. - 1.4 The regulated CO2 emissions reduction via the first three elements of the energy hierarchy is presented within Table 1 and Table 2.